 As an Amazon Associate, I earn from qualifying purchases.

 These easy baked Sweet Chili Meatballs are fantastic as a main dish, appetizer, or snack.
 Pair with roasted or stir-fried veggies and rice, and you’ll have a simple and fast dinner that the whole family will love.
-You’ll even find gluten-free options included!
+They’re also freezer-friendly!

-And since you’ll love these, you’ll also want to try a batch of Air Fryer Meatballs or Greek Turkey Meatballs.
-The homemade lemon sauce in that recipe will give you the happy screams.
+And since you’ll love these, you’ll also want to try a batch of air fryer meatballs or Greek turkey meatballs.
+The homemade lemon sauce in the turkey meatballs recipe will give you the happy screams.

-ground pork, sesame oil, cilantro, a jalapeno and other ingredients on a white board
+ground pork, panko, sesame oil, an egg, cilantro, and other ingredients on a white board.

 How Do You Know When Pork Meatballs Are Done?